-Quad HD+ resolution means you have plenty of pixels on board, pushing a density of 512ppi — three shy of the Galaxy S21 Ultra.
+Quad HD+ resolution means you have plenty of pixels on board, pushing a density of 512ppi — right in the same ballpark as the Galaxy S22 Ultra.
 On-screen elements such as text, graphics, icons, photos, and video look crisp and sharp.
 You simply can’t complain about this many pixels.
-Google doesn’t, however, let Pixel 6 Pro owners dial the resolution down to FHD+ to save battery life, though you can adjust font and icon sizes.
+Google doesn’t let Pixel 6 Pro owners dial the resolution down to FHD+ to save battery life, though you can adjust font and icon sizes.
 Galaxy phones often do permit owners to change the resolution between HD, FHD, and QHD.

 The Pixel 6 Pro’s adaptive 120Hz refresh rate didn’t impress me as much as I’d hoped.
 The phone has two refresh rate settings, 60Hz and 120Hz adaptive.
 The latter changes the rate between 10Hz and 120Hz depending on the screen activity to help balance battery life and performance.
 Most of the time you use the 120Hz adaptive setting, the screen actually sits at 60Hz.
 It leaps to 120Hz as soon as you swipe up or down on the screen.